-If there’s one thing Clevelanders are aware of, it’s that the Cleveland Metroparks are full of endless trails and activities.
-But there are plenty of other green spaces around Cleveland that deserve some much-needed love and attention.
+If there’s one thing Clevelanders know, it’s that the city's Metroparks are full of endless trails and activities.
+But, there are plenty of other green spaces around Cleveland that deserve some much-needed love and attention.
 Don’t sleep on these amazing pockets of green in CLE.

-If you’ve driven past the massive Free Stamp sculpture before, you should probably know that you’re cruising past Willard Park.
-It kinda sneaks up on you, but it’s a green space with a pretty remarkable fountain in the center in between Lakeside Ave and East 9th Street.
+If you’ve driven past the massive Free Stamp sculpture before, you've cruised past Willard Park.
+It kinda sneaks up on you, but this nearly acre of green space has a remarkable fountain in the center in between Lakeside Ave and East 9th Street.
 Plus, there are plenty of benches, trees for shade, and it’s within walking distance for all you downtown Cleveland workers.

-Cleveland Mall, which is broken down into Mall A, B, and C, isn’t your typical mall.
-Sorry, there’s no food court or Finish Line in this “mall.”
-It’s literally three green spaces in between East 9th Street and West 3rd Street purposed with adding a little natural life in the middle of a concrete city.
+Sorry, there’s no food court in this “mall.”
+Broken down into Mall A, B, and C, it’s literally three, long green spaces totaling 26 acres in between East 9th Street and West 3rd Street.
 As a note: Mall A is also known as Veterans Memorial Plaza (you’ll notice the Memorial Fountain at its center).
 And you may hear people call Mall C “Strawbridge Plaza.”
 In short, it’s just a chill area of greenery to give us city folk a taste of nature.

 The Eastman Garden is as adorable as it sounds.
 In between a sea of city structures, the reading garden sits just outside of the Cleveland Public Library on Superior Ave.
 Grab a book from the library or just eat some lunch while soaking up some rays in the middle of a hectic afternoon.
 There are plenty of trees and benches to make you forget you’re in the middle of a big city.